Museum Display Cases: Anti-Reflective + UV Spec Guide

 Suppliers who quote against that RFQ language with matching specifications and named test methods are the suppliers who can actually deliver against the four-layer stack.
 Suppliers who push back on naming the numbers, or who quote “museum-grade” without committing to the thresholds, are quoting marketing language.
 The RFQ is where the curator decides which is which.

-Across the three museum-grade builds I’ve signed off on in the last two years, every spec sheet attached to the QC report names the four numbers, the test methods, and the verified results before the case ships.
-That’s what makes it a museum-grade case — the spec stack on paper, matched by the measurement record, signed off before the lid closes around the artifact.
+On the museum-grade cases we build, the spec sheet has to name the four numbers, the test methods, and the target thresholds before the case ships.
+That’s what makes it a museum-grade case — the spec stack on paper, matched by the build, signed off before the lid closes around the artifact.
 If you’re scoping a project against this stack, send us your artifact dimensions and sensitivity class and we’ll quote a build with the four numbers committed in writing.

 Footnotes